Dreamer314/virtuohub/replit.md

 ## Overview

 VirtuoHub is a modern community platform designed for virtual world creators, featuring a three-column layout similar to Reddit/Twitter.
 The platform enables users to share content, engage with posts, and connect within various virtual world ecosystems including Second Life, Roblox, VRChat, and others.
-The application includes specialized content types like "Creator Pulse" polls and "Creator Insights" interviews, along with comprehensive filtering and categorization systems.
+The application includes specialized content types like "VHub Data Pulse" polls and "Creator Insights" interviews, along with comprehensive filtering and categorization systems.

 ## User Preferences